-This is the first step of the evaluation process.
+This is the first step of the evaluation and eligibility process.
 The agencies will inform their respective applicants of the result of the discussions.
-The project applicants will be given the opportunity to exchange ineligible project partners by the 25th of August.
+The project applicants will be given the opportunity to exchange ineligible project partners by the $1^{\rm st}$ February.

-A new preliminary national/regional eligibility check of the performed partner changes will be performed on the 7th of September.
+A new preliminary national/regional eligibility check of the performed partner changes will be performed on the 8th February.
 Projects that are found eligible after this second check will be forwarded to the evaluation phase.